ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Each instance of a network element or a component includes its own "software-rev" list which provides basic software attributes for each entity (network element and component).

-The scope of the list is to provide information about the software modules configured to be active on the related entity.
+The scope of the list is to provide information about the software images intended to be running within the related entity.

-The model supports scenarios where multiple software modules can be configured to be active on the entity.
-For example, on a network element an Operating System and an Application software modules can be configured to be active; in the same way, on a component like a circuit pack a boot-loader, a firmware and one or more FPGA software modules can be configured to be active.
+The model supports scenarios where multiple software modules can be images intended to be running within the entity.
+For example, on a network element an Operating System and an Application software modules can be intended to be running; in the same way, on a component like a circuit pack a boot-loader, a firmware and one or more FPGA software modules can be intended to be running.

-For each software module, configured to be active, the name and version information is provided.
+For each software module, intended to be running, the name and version information is provided.

 The management of inactive/standby software modules and of the software upgrade or downgrade life-cycle are outside the scope of the base inventory model and can be addressed in other models which augment the base inventory model such as the model under definition in {{?I-D.ietf-ivy-network-inventory-software}}.